 However, last year, he wrote and published online (that was widely shared on social media) a four page letter publicly accusing a woman of spreading false and negative gossip about his own teacher, Dzongsar Khyentse Rinpoche and his conduct in relation to HH 17th Karmapa.
 Regardless of whether she was telling the truth or not, several online observers wrote that they found the letter to be ‘lacking compassion’, and bullying and intimidating a defenceless, lone woman by ‘naming and shaming’ her in such a public way.
 The letter contents also had the classic marks of what people term the DARVO response by denying the allegation, attacking the woman and reversing the victim status of a lone woman to that of a very powerful and influential person, his teacher.
 The letter quickly disappeared from view and a subsequent, more sober and diplomatic, letter was issued by his teacher, Dzongsar Jamyang Khyentse Rinpoche.

 Now online empowerments and teachings by Buddhists are becoming increasing more common, particularly with the lockdown and travel restrictions of COVID-19.
 Shakyamuni Buddha gave 84 000 teachings during his lifetime to suit the different lifestyles and temperaments of sentient beings.
 Therefore, it is highly unlikely Buddha would disapprove of such methods if they are done with love, compassion, bodhicitta and genuine realisations.
-In that respect, I think we can all congratulate HH 14th Dalai Lama, HE Garchen Rinpoche and HH 17th Karmapa for their kindness in doing these things, after all, HH and Garchen Rinpoche are both in their 80s!
+In that respect, I think we can all congratulate HH 14th Dalai Lama, HE Garchen Rinpoche, HH 17th Karmapa and other qualified lamas for their kindness in doing these things, after all, the Dalai Lama and Garchen Rinpoche are both in their 80s!